klouderone/cornev4promicroedition/README.md

 - Updated Cases to match revision change
 - Diodes have been relocated
 - Added TPU sound dampener plate
+- Added Rev 1 to Archive for back support

 ## Legal